SuperGrobi/CompositeBuildings.jl/README.md

 - :center_lon
 - :center_lat

 which hold the approximate center of the data in the dataframe, in WSG84 lon and lat respectively.
+(I say approximately, since I reuse these coordinates whenever possible.
+For example during shadow casting.)

 ## Disclaimer
 I have no idea what I am doing.
 Stuff WILL break.
 Use with care.
 You have been warned.